Zeta-DGC/Zeta-LLM-Tool/Help/Training.md

 The most time-consuming step is training the model.
 To make this easier, a `training.py` script is located in the root directory.

+💡 Note: If you do not have access to a GPU, it is still possible to fine-tune small models using CPU-only machines.
+However, this is significantly slower and may require reducing model size and batch size.

 #### Training Options

 After launching `training.py`, you will be prompted to make a selection.